 Parent Education Program

-- LFUCG contracts with FCPS to provide daily bus transportation for students and their children.
+- FCPS bus transportation for the student and their child

-- While enrolled in our program, students may still participate in extracurricular activities at their districted high school (sports, prom, clubs, etc.).
+- Students are dually enrolled and may participate in extracurricular activities at their districted high school (sports, prom, clubs, etc.).

 FCPS secondary programs

 Sarah Parsons (ELL),

 8 a.m. to 2:55 p.m.

 The Parent Education Program is under the LFUCG Division of Family Services and housed in the Family Care Center (FCC) along with several other programs serving families with young children.
 Family Care Center was founded as a community-based solution to the challenges faced by young families, and has partnered with Fayette County Public Schools since the beginning.
 We are proud to have many strong community partnerships that allow us to offer high quality services to our clients.